weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-palm.md

 You can provide additional module configurations through the schema.
 You can [learn about schemas here](/developers/weaviate/tutorials/schema.md).

-For `text2vec-palm`, you can set the vectorizer model and vectorizer behavior.

-Set the vectorizer model using parameters in the `moduleConfig` section of your schema:
+For `text2vec-palm`, you can set the vectorizer model and vectorizer behavior using parameters in the `moduleConfig` section of your schema:

+Note that the `projectId` parameter is required.

+### Example schema

+For example, the following schema configuration will set the PaLM API information.

-- The `"apiEndpoint"` may be something like: `"us-central1-aiplatform.googleapis.com"`
+- The `"projectId"` is REQUIRED, and may be something like `"cloud-large-language-models"`
-- The `"projectId"` may be something like `"cloud-large-language-models"`, and
+- The `"apiEndpoint"` is optional, and may be something like: `"us-central1-aiplatform.googleapis.com"`, and
-- The `"modelId"` may be something like `"textembedding-gecko-001"`.
+- The `"modelId"` is optional, and may be something like `"textembedding-gecko"`.

 ```json
 {